whmcdaniel/whmcdaniel.github.io/Milestone4.md

   Responses: Very dissatisfied, Dissatisfied, Neutral, Satisfied, Very Satisfied.

-  d): The following questions would be asked to experimental students:
+  d) The following questions would be asked to experimental students:

       -How do you feel about this version of Zoom?
       -How do you feel about the “Speech-to-Text” button?